Skip to main content

 Note all members are encouraged to dress ship as soon as they are able.
 Those members, who are taking advantage of the RV/Trailer parking on the marina premises, are equally encouraged to use their creativity to “dress ship” of their land yachts.

 Late in the afternoon — and weather permitting, of course — there will be the traditional fleet review.
 The usual First-Timers Photo will be taken before the Commodore’s Reception, which is at a BBQ arranged by Barkers Island Marina.
-All at the marine can attended, so don’t be surprised if if you find yourself in a conversation with Lake Superior non-members.
+There will be live music.
+All at the marina can attended, so don’t be surprised if you find yourself in a conversation with Lake Superior non-members.
 However, we hope you will use the opportunity to kindly encourage them to join the GLCC.

 By the way, you should be aware that this is the weekend of the popular Duluth Air Show.
 The activity level will be high at the Twin Ports.
 As part of the festivities, the Air Force’s Thunderbirds will be performing.